 This majestic animal is the national symbol of Thailand.
 They are revered where ever you go and there are countless statues, ornaments and images of them across the land.
 I first came across elephants in Thailand when visiting the resort island of Koh Samui and really fell in love with their intelligence and beautiful personalities.

-While in Northern Thailand, I visited the Maesa Elephant Camp and to quote from their website: “This area of the Maesa Valley is home to the largest assembly of domesticated elephants in northern Thailand.
+While in this region, I visited the Maesa Elephant Camp and to quote from their website: “This area of the Maesa Valley is home to the largest assembly of domesticated elephants in north Thailand.
 Visitors can see the elephants working with their mahouts (trainers), bathing in the river and even painting landscapes!”.

 A 4 minute compilation of video of the elephants: